DontPanicO/fastapi-distributed-websocket/README.md

 A library to implement websocket for distibuted system based on FastAPI.

-**N.B.: This library is still under development and is not ready for production.**
+**N.B.: This library is still under development and is not ready for production yet.**

 ## Problems of scaling websocket among multiple servers in production